thethemefoundry/developer-docs/make/hooks.md

 ##### Description

-This content is the full HTML version of the content that will be saved as "post\_content".
+This content is the full HTML version of the content that will be saved as &quot;post\_content&quot;.

 ##### Returns: